Michael Carter MSc MBACP Reg. FDAP

 I consistently attend CPD (Continued Professional Development) courses and workshops in approaches I believe are useful to addressing the needs of my clients.

 Alcohol, sex and to a degree moderate use of some drugs can relax us in a stressful world.
-However sometimes these habits begin to exercise a morbid grip on the individual and reach the tipping point of addiction.
+However sometimes these habits exercise a morbid grip on the individual and reach the tipping point of addiction.
 Intervention can challenge this progression, or therapy can help recover from these sometimes life wrecking difficulties.

 Areas of counselling I deal with